thradams/Modules/macro_on_off.md

 In windows we have a classic conflict with min/max from windows.h and min max from STL.

-We can protect the code against external interference.
+With this feature can protect the code against external interference.

 ## How to use?